 To determine which device is the bootable DVD drive, examine the list of mapped devices and look for an fs device listing that includes the letters "CDROM", as in the following line.
-In this line, fsn is the file system associated with the drive, which is usually fs0: (instead of "fsn", you might see something similar to "V8.4-1H1"; instead of Ata, you might see Scsi, depending on the server model):
+In this line, fsn is the file system associated with the drive, which is usually fs0: (instead of "fsn", you might see something similar to "V8.4-2"; instead of Ata, you might see Scsi, depending on the server model):

+'''

-fsn : Acpi(HWP0002,400)/Pci(4|1)/Ata(Primary,Master)/ CDROM(Entry0)
+fsn : Acpi(HWP0002,400)/Pci(4|1)/Ata(Primary,Master)/CDROM(Entry0)

+'''

-You can use the following command to display the mapping of various EFI device names to OpenVMS device names, where fsn is the device you want to check (such as fs0:):
+You can use the following command to display the mapping of various UEFI device names to OpenVMS device names, where fsn is the device you want to check (such as fs0:):

-Shell> fsn:\efi\vms\vms\show dev -fs
+Shell> fsn:\efi\vms\vms_show dev -fs

-On most HP Integrity servers, the DVD drive is DQA0: (IDE) or DNA0: (USB).
-On systems that include a SCSI bus, such as the Superdome server, the DVD drive is DKA0:.
-For more information about the vms\show command, see the OpenVMS System Management Utilities Reference Manual.
+On most HPE Integrity servers, the DVD drive is DQA0: (IDE) or DNA0: (USB).
+On systems that include a SCSI bus, the DVD drive is typically DKA0:.
+For more information about the vms_show command, see the OpenVMS System Management Utilities Reference Manual.

-By default, certain versions of EFI might interpret the Delete (or Backspace) key differently than do OpenVMS Alpha systems or Microsoft Windows computers.
+By default, certain versions of UEFI might interpret the Delete (or Backspace) key differently than do OpenVMS Alpha systems or Microsoft Windows computers.
 In such cases, press Ctrl/H to delete the last character entered.
 For more information, see "Using the Delete or Backspace Key".

 When the DVD boots properly, the OpenVMS operating system banner is displayed, followed by the operating system Installation Menu.
 You can now install your operating system onto the target disk.
-If the methods documented in this section do not succeed in booting the DVD, see "Alternate Method of Booting the DVD with EFI".
+If the methods documented in this section do not succeed in booting the DVD, see "Alternate Method of Booting the DVD with UEFI".

-When booting OpenVMS from the installation DVD for the first time on any OpenVMS HP Integrity server system with a SAN storage device, you might experience a delay in EFI initialization because the entire SAN is scanned.
+When booting OpenVMS from the installation DVD for the first time on any OpenVMS HPE Integrity server system with a SAN storage device, you might experience a delay in UEFI initialization because the entire SAN is scanned.
 Depending on the size of the SAN, this delay might range from several seconds to several minutes.

+12.1.2.
 Booting from a Network InfoServer Utility